 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

-At the end of your interview and before leaving, thank everyone present for interview opportunity and shake they hands.
+At the end of your interview and before leaving, thank everyone present for the interview opportunity and shake their hands.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your strong/final interest in the position.